-Join our Farm to Fort to Fork newsletter for regular updates on upcoming special events, news from our onsite eateries, and stories from our partnering farmers and artisan culinarians.
+Join our Farm to Fort newsletter for regular updates on upcoming special events, news from our onsite eateries, and stories from our partnering farmers and artisan culinarians.

 French in origin, Reveille translates as “wake up”, and describes the morning bugle, trumpet or pipes call used to rouse military personnel at sunrise.
 At Fort Worden, Reveille will awaken your senses with breakfast, lunch and dinner menus that capture the beauty of the Pacific Northwest.

 *Our farm-to-table menus may vary depending on seasonality and market availability.